Alex188dot/E-Commerce/README.md

   <img width="350" alt="Screenshot 2023-08-25 at 10 15 39" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/0ab87309-6439-4792-a75c-c31aa4db0849">
 </p>

-A message of success or error will be displayed below the button:
+A confirmation or error message will be displayed below the button, and the product will disappear from the front-end:
 <p align="center">
   <img width="326" alt="Screenshot 2023-08-25 at 10 16 08" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/2ebe13df-7461-4211-90e7-bb2bcdc9204b">
 </p>